Yasir Naqvi elected in Ottawa Centre

-- Conservative Carol Clemenhagen, who's been an executive for national hospital organizations and worked with grassroots environmental groups in the Thousand Islands region.
+Another economist, Angela Keller-Herzog, ran for the Green Party.
+Carol Clemenhagen — an executive for national hospital organizations who has worked with environmental groups in the Thousand Islands region — ran for the Conservatives.

-- Regina Watteel is running for the People's Party of Canada.
+Regina Watteel was the People's Party of Canada candidate.

 A number of fringe parties also ran candidates, including Shelby Bertrand for the Animal Protection Party and Alex McDonald for the Communist Party of Canada.
 Additionally, Richard Joyal ran as an independent.